Hurricane Irma Review

 Irma was supposed to go up the Atlantic coast of Florida, potentially wiping out Miami.
-Then she moved to the Gulf cost, expected to wipe out Tampa Bay.
-Then Irma went up the center of the state, with a larger enough girth to dump rain and tropical storm winds on everyone.
+Then she moved to the Gulf coast, expected to wipe out Tampa Bay.
+Then Irma went up the state’s center with a larger enough girth to dump rain and tropical storm winds on everyone.

 The lesson is simple.
-Don't trust the weather forecast in a specific sense.
-They can tell if a storm is coming, but they still don't really know where it's going to go.
+Don’t trust the weather forecast in a specific sense.
+They can tell if a storm is coming, but they still don’t know where it will go.

 With 24/7 news coverage of this storm, people panicked.
 They bought all sorts of stuff that most of them didn’t need.
 Also, they bought it much earlier than panic shopping during previous storms.

 Almost everyone bought bottled water.
-You couldn't keep it on a shelf.
+You couldn’t keep it on a shelf.
 The same was true of plywood.
-People who had no way to get plywood home in their car were still buying it in lumber stores.
+People who could not get plywood home in their car were still buying it in lumber stores.

 Bread sold out a week or more before the storm.
 You could expect it to grow mold before Irma hit.
 Canned tuna was another big item.

 Generators were another big seller.
 It’s common for power to go out during a hurricane, so folks decided to have a few luxury items running as long as they could pour gas into a generator.